-Where an issue of infringement or invalidity can be determined solely on the basis of claim construction, i.e., there are no factual disputes regarding the characteristics of the accused product or what a prior art reference teaches, then some efficiency could be achieved by coupling summary judgment motions with a Markman hearing.22 But if the parties dispute the characteristics of the accused product or the disclosure of the prior art, coupling a summary judgment motion with a Markman hearing is not likely to achieve judicial economy since a determination of the genuineness of the dispute will be needed, and if it is found, summary judgment would be precluded.
+Where an issue of infringement or invalidity can be determined solely on the basis of claim construction, e.g., there are no factual disputes regarding the characteristics of the accused product or what a prior art reference teaches, then some efficiency could be achieved by coupling summary judgment motions with a Markman hearing.
+Where the Markman hearing may be dispositive, the court should be so informed and should understand the consequence of its ruling.
+In addition, coupling Markman with summary judgment can help ensure that all claim construction issues presented in fact make a difference to the outcome of the case, increasing judicial economy.
+But if the parties dispute the characteristics of the accused product or the disclosure of the prior art, coupling a summary judgment motion with a Markman hearing is not likely to achieve judicial economy since a determination of the genuineness of the dispute will be needed, and if it is found, summary judgment would be precluded.